Kirkland & Ellis: Modern growth and globalization

+Recent developments

+In 2024, the firm reached a 22% increase in revenue, reaching $8.8 billion, with profits per equity partner rising to $9.25 million.
+The firm's strong performance was driven by its success in private equity, litigation, and M&A practices.
+In the same year, the firm also expanded its European presence by opening a new office in Frankfurt, Germany, to cater to its growing business in the region.

+In 2024, Kirkland & Ellis elevated 151 attorneys to partner, marking a record class size for the firm.

+In 2025, it agreed to a deal with Donald Trump to do pro bono work on behalf of causes promoted by Trump.

+In May 2025, the firm expanded its Boston office by hiring three M&A partners, Graham Robinson, Laura Knoll, and Chadé Severin, along with around 15 associates.

 Rankings

 The American Lawyer ranked Kirkland & Ellis as the 2018 Law Firm of the Year.
 "Mergers & Acquisitions" ranked Kirkland & Ellis as the 2019 Law Firm of the Year for advising on 400 U.S. based-deals (more than twice that of the firm ranked second), and for advising on the largest number of global deals, in each case, in 2019.
 As of 2021, Am Law lists Kirkland & Ellis as the largest law firm in the United States by gross revenue and third greatest in profits per equity partner.
 Kirkland & Ellis was ranked second in the 2017 ATL Power 100 law firm rankings.
 Vault ranked Kirkland & Ellis as the most prestigious firm in Chicago and the number-one firm in the U.S. for private equity, restructuring and business outlook in 2018.